 Just keep your eyes peeled for long enough and you’ll likely spot a snout or tail in the water.

-One spot with frequent manatee sightings is just behind the Florentine Gardens Condo complex on Swallow Avenue.
+I found that the best spot is just behind the Florentine Gardens Condo complex on Swallow Avenue.

 Check out the video below to see some manatees spotted in the canals of Marco Island:

-The West Indian species of manatee, which lives in and around Marco Island, only breeds in warm waters.
+The West Indian species of manatee, which lives in and around Marco Island, can only breed in warm waters.

-In fact, they die in water colder than 60 degrees so they wouldn’t survive in the winter further north.
+In fact, they will die in water that is colder than 60 degrees so they wouldn’t survive in the winter further north.

 That being said, the manatees also don’t like it when the water is too hot so during the summer, they tend to migrate back up north where it’s a bit cooler.